2015 Kohler strike: The strike begins

 On the morning of November 15, 2015, an estimated 1,800 UAW Union members attended a meeting at Sheboygan South High School.
 94 percent voted down the proposed Kohler Company proposal and approving a strike.
 The second day of the strike on November 16 began with workers marching 1.58 miles from Emil Mazey Hall in the Town of Sheboygan to the Kohler Company Headquarters.
 Closed entrances to the company campus caused traffic congestion for morning commute with traffic backed up into nearby cities of Sheboygan and Sheboygan Falls.
 About 150 union employees were blocking the only company entrance as of 6 a.m. and preventing non-union employees from entering.
 Three days into the strike on November 17, Sheboygan County Judge James Bolgert issued a temporary injunction barring picketers from interfering with traffic near Kohler Company property.
 The temporary injunction issued Tuesday bars demonstrators from interfering with traffic on public roads and with vehicles entering or leaving Kohler Co. property.
 It also restricts picketers from seizing and occupying Kohler property, including driveways.
 On the fourth day of the strike, UAW Local 833 told Wisconsin Public Radio that the company has not responded to a request for more contract talks.

 During the first week of the strike, the Village of Kohler has also asked for help from the Sheboygan County Sheriff's Office and the neighboring Sheboygan Falls Police Department with traffic control.

-On the seventh day of the strike, union members and supporters held mass picket in support of striking Kohler Company workers on November 21 during company's American Club hosts its popular Wisconsin Holiday Market.
+On the seventh day of the strike, union members and supporters held mass picket in support of striking Kohler Company workers on November 21 at the company’s American Club during its popular Wisconsin Holiday Market.
 The street in front of the American Club and the Kohler Company headquarters was closed to traffic during the picket.